 Chuckling, Jaime shook his head.
 "I think we both know that my crimes are past forgiveness."

 "What then?!"
-Tyrion exclaimed, growing impatient of this game.
+Tyrion exclaimed, clearly growing impatient of this game.

 For so long Tyrion had cherished his time spent with Jaime; the only member of the entire Lannister clan who treated him like a person rather than a monster.
 Despite now supporting Daenerys Targaryen's claim to the Iron Throne, he did not want the Dragon Queen's first act of revenge to be the execution of his older brother.